The EU's NIS2 Directive

 As mentioned above, governments also have obligations under NIS2.

-At EU Level, NIS2 re-establishes the Cooperation Group, which will be responsible for amongst other things, carrying out co-ordinated risk assessments.
+At the EU Level, NIS2 re-establishes the Cooperation Group, which will be responsible for amongst other things, carrying out co-ordinated risk assessments.

 What are the potential penalties?